brunofds/personal-dataplatform/README.md

   - Generate a CSV
   - Define the sentiment analysis (real time)
   - We can show csv data over BI Tool
+  - Use Github, jenkins and Docker to upload a docker on EC2 instance.
 - Build a endpoint to get fire alarms on specific regions
 - BUild a endpoint to get data about government contracts
 - Build a endpoint to create a DAG with a configuration file (yml)